-Sawara was formerly a rice growing region, developed as a logistics base of river transportation to transport rice to Edo City (former Tokyo).
-Since the development of waterway also so encouraged business in Sawara that wealthy merchants had built solid houese along a stream in the central town, which visitors can still find to this day.
+Sawara was formerly a rice-growing region, developed as a logistics base for river transportation to transport rice to Edo City (former Tokyo).
+Since the development of waterway also so encouraged business in Sawara that wealthy merchants had built solid houses along a stream in the central town which visitors can still find to this day.

-The houses built approx. 100 years ago.
+The houses built about 100 years ago.
 Compared with brick houses, wooden houses are hardly preserved.

 This aquatic botanical garden is the most exquisite Japanese Iris garden in Asia, where 1500 thousand iris in 400 different varieties are planted.
 The irises are at their peak from May to June.
 In July and August, visitors can enjoy the splendid view of lotus flowers, the largest collection in Japan, including more than 300 varieties.
 Admission fee varies depending on the season.
 (200 JP Yen or 800JP Yen).

 Extra exploration: Itako Small Boat Tours

 In Sawara, there are other boat tours available other than Katozu twelve-bride.
-The one is in the old town to cruise along Onogawa stream, and other is in the Suigo Sawara Municipal Aquatic Botanical Garden.
-These would be options for tourists who don’t have much time for Katozu twelve-bride cruise.
+The one is in the old town to travel along Onogawa stream, and the other is in the Suigo Sawara Ayame Park.
+One of these boating tours may be an option for tourists who want to take a shorter tour.

 Katori-jingu Shrine 香取神宮(かとりじんぐう)

 Sawara area also has places where various water sports can be enjoyed, such as boating, canoeing, and fishing.
 On weekends, cars towing a boat or a jet ski bike can be seen often on streets around there.